scala-js/scala-js-website/doc/tutorial/basic/index.md

 ## <a name="js-export"></a> Step 4: Reacting on User Input

-This step shows how you can add a button and react to events on it by still just using the DOM (we will use jQuery in the next step).
+This step shows how you can add a button and react to events on it by still just using the DOM.
 We want to add a button that adds another `<p>` tag to the body when it is clicked.

 We start by adding a method to `TutorialApp` which will be called when the button is clicked: